10 Stylish (and Affordable) New York City Hotels

 Yes, it is possible to find a reasonable place to bed down in the most expensive city in America—without compromising on style, scene, or location.
 Check out the 10 most affordable New York City hotels (your wallet will thank you).

 From housing Titanic survivors to hosting Hedwig and the Angry Itch in the 80s, the Jane has carved its way into New York history books.
 Originally built in 1908 as a sailor's bunkhouse, it still flaunts a nautical vibe (guests choose between tiny bunks with shared bathrooms or upgraded Captain’s Cabins, complete with velvet drapery and peacock print wallpaper) but now has 21st-century attractions.
-There's the sceney Ballroom (where the fashion set converges after hours beneath maharaja portraits and a disco ball) and artsy Café Gitane, a French-Moroccan restaurant that's become a neighborhood staple for brunch.
+There's the sceney Ballroom (where the fashion set converges after hours beneath maharaja portraits and a disco ball) and Old Rose, a seasonal Italian restaurant that's become a neighborhood staple for brunch.

 YOTEL New York

 What did Yo!
 Sushi founder Simon Woodroffe get when he combined his love of airplane cabins with Japan’s pod hotels?
 YOTEL, a brand of capsule hotels at international airports.
 The New York location, however, is his first foray off the runway.
 Here, 669 cabins smack in the theater district are straight out of The Jetsons, with customizable backlighting, open bathrooms, motorized couches that become beds, and a “techno” wall to keep you plugged in at all times.
 The Asian bites at 4th-floor restaurant Dohyo are next-level (as is the vast, wraparound outdoor terrace), but the showstopper is surely the giant robotic arm on the ground level that deposits your luggage into lockers.
 The future is now, people.